epogrebnyak/alien-snippets/README.md

 ### [Vale](https://vale.dev/): print a list of planets

+Probably the easiest task on the list.

+<details><summary>Extension idea</summary>
-Probably the easiest task on the list, consider adding "Hello, Venusians!" to your print statement.
+Consider adding "Hello, Venusians!" and varieties for Earth and Mars to your print statement.
+/details>

 ```vale
 import stdlib.*;